Ngineer101/minimalizt/src/content/blog/automatic-embeddings-supabase-cloudflare-workers.md

 - **Enable the required Supabase extensions.** This lays the foundation for handling messaging and vector storage in your database.
 - **Add a vector column to your database table.** This column will store the embeddings generated for each row.
-- **Set up a queue to capture new or updated rows.** The queue ensures that every change is registered automatically.
+- **Set up a queue to capture new or updated rows.** The queue receives an event for every change that will later be processed by the Cloudflare worker.
 - **Create a database trigger that queues events for embedding generation.** This trigger fires whenever a new row is added or updated.
 - **Process queue messages using a Cloudflare Worker endpoint.** The worker reads the messages and generates embeddings in real-time.
-- **Schedule a CRON job to trigger the worker periodically.** This ensures that embeddings are consistently updated.
+- **Schedule a CRON job to trigger the worker periodically.** This ensures that embeddings are continuously updated.

 Let's get started!

 ## Enable all necessary extensions in your Supabase database

-To accomplish the above steps you will require 4 extension:
+To accomplish the above steps you will require 4 extensions:

 - `pg_cron` - to create CRON jobs in PostgreSQL
 - `pg_net` - to make HTTP calls from PostgreSQL